-My recipe for Easy To Make Hamburger Soup aka Poor Man’s Soup is so simple and deliciously affordable to make.
+My recipe for Easy To Makes Hamburger Soup, aka Poor Man’s Soup, is so simple and deliciously affordable to make.
 You’ll love the idea of being able to combine simple ingredients you already have on hand to make one of the most flavorful yet inexpensive soups this fall.

 - 1 and 1/2 pounds lean ground beef